EdenEast/nightfox.nvim/readme.md

 Nightfox is a highly customizable and configurable colorscheme.
 There are endless ways to customize nightfox.
 This does however come at the cost of complexity and execution time.
 Nightfox can pre compute the results of your configuration and store the results in a compiled lua file.
-After nightfox use these precached values to set it's highlights.
+After nightfox use these precached values to set its highlights.

 By default nightfox writes the compiled results into the system's `cache` directory.
 On unix this is `$XDG_CACHE_HOME/nvim/nightfox` and on windows this is `%localappdata%\\Temp\\nvim\\nightfox`.